Discriminantal bundles, arrangement groups, and subdirect products of free groups: Acknowledgements

-\begin{ack} We are grateful to Graham Denham, Daniel Matei, and Alexandru Suciu for many helpful discussions.
-The second author also thanks the participants of the ACGT Seminar at Northern Arizona University, where some parts of Sections 3 and 4 were worked out.
-This work was begun during the program on hyperplane arrangements at Mathematical Sciences Research Institute in 2004, and was continued during conferences at the Pacific Institute of Mathematical Sciences, the Fields Institute, the University of Zaragoza, and Hokkaido University.
-Work was completed during the program on configuration spaces at Centro di Ricerca Matematica Ennio de Giorgi in Pisa.
-The authors thank these institutions and the meeting organizers for their support and hospitality. \end{ack}
+We are grateful to Graham Denham, Daniel Matei, and Alex Suciu for many helpful discussions.
+Theorem 4.1.6 was formulated with the help of Daniel Malcolm when he was an undergraduate research student of the second author.

+This project was begun during the program on hyperplane arrangements at Mathematical Sciences Research Institute in 2004, and was continued during conferences at the Pacific Institute of Mathematical Sciences, the Fields Institute, the University of Zaragoza, and Hokkaido University, and during the program on configuration spaces at Centro di Ricerca Matematica Ennio de Giorgi in Pisa.
+The authors thank these institutions and the meeting organizers for their support and hospitality.
+We also thank several anonymous referees for their careful reading and helpful suggestions.